ScenicNH Photography - White Mountains New Hampshire

 add to lightbox add to cart

-• Pemigewasset Wilderness sign along the Wilderness Trail in the White Mountain National Forest of New Hampshire USA.
+• Pemigewasset Wilderness sign along the Wilderness Trail in the White Mountain National Forest in New Hampshire USA.
 This sign has since been replaced with a plain looking wilderness sign.

 SN729-05.jpg